This case study is published under StratumCGI's

 architects' brief were both satisfied by the same geometry.

-Phase 3: Frame rendering and iteration
+Phase 3: Render production and iteration

 one scheme.
 Draft renders went back to the architects, the